Winter in Greater Chicago is unpredictable, with Old Man Winter often shaking things up each year.

 A per-occurrence contract means you pay each time your service provider plows or salts the property.

-The contract can also deem how much precipitation is required for plowing to take place.
-Typically, this is set at two inches or above, but if you are particularly worried about the safety hazards that snow and ice can cause, you can discuss lower trigger points with your provider.
+The contract can also specify the amount of precipitation required for plowing to occur.
+Typically, this is set at 2 inches or higher.
+Still, if you are particularly concerned about the safety hazards snow and ice can pose, you can discuss lower trigger points with your provider.

 Seasonal Snow Removal Contract